Living in Greece

-In September this year I went to Nafplio to stay for a few nights so that I could explore the town itself, from there I visited Epidaurus, Tiryns and Mycenae.
+In September 2 years ago I went to Nafplio to stay for a few nights so that I could explore the town itself, from there I visited Epidaurus, Tiryns and Mycenae.
 I travelled from there to stay in Ancient Corinth so that I could see the archaeological site and visit Acrocorinth.
 From there I went to Diakopto and went on the rack and pinion railway to Kalavryta - a wonderful experience.

 We live only about 15km away from the site of Ithome (Ancient Messene) and try to go there at least once a year.
 The excavations there are ongoing and every time we visit they have unearthed something new - it is amazing to see mosaic floors uncovered that are 2,700 years old!!
 One of the things I love about Ithome is that there are no restrictions on where you can walk (unless there are excavations being worked on.)

-We still have the cat that we brought from the UK and just one of the 5 dogs - the last in the line.
+We still have the cat that we brought from the UK (she is 14 now), but we have lost all our Cavalier King Charles Spaniels.
 We have been adopted by one cat and we have adopted 2 more.
 We also have a young bitch that we rescued who is a real character.
-We have been feeding her Mum now for a couple of years.
-We have had 2 other Greek dogs but unfortunately have lost them.
-I would take them all in if I could.
+We had been feeding her Mum for 2 years.
+We have also had 2 Greek dogs but unfortunately they both died.

 My grateful thanks goes to my husband for encouraging me to build this website and giving me hours and hours of his time in tutoring me, getting everything right and onto the internet.